QVina/QVina.github.io/anotherReadMe.md

       git checkout qvina-w
       ```

-1. If you installed boost in your home directory then edit the first line of Makefile:
+1. If you installed boost in your home directory then edit the first two lines of Makefile:

       ```Makefile
       BASE = /Your/boost/location
+      BOOST_VERSION=1_60 #or your installed version
       ```

 1. Build the application: